pepstock-org/Charba/README.md

  * enable to set the `position` of the `LineLabel` options as percentage of the line dimension.
  * add `borderShadowColor`, `backgroundShadowColor`, `shadowBlur`, `shadowOffsetX` and `shadowOffsetY` to annotations and line label options in order to enable the shadowing.
  * add `arrowHeads` option to `LineAnnotation` class options in order to enable the arrows drawing to the line.
+ * add the annotation element to the `AnnotationContext` in order to pass to the user the dimension and options of annotation (i.e for gradient).
  * add `drawActiveElementsOnTop` property to lining and bubble datasets.
  * add `onBeforeDestroy` and `onAfterDestroy` methods to `Plugin` interface.
  * enable all tick callbacks to return a `List` of strings in order to have ticks multiple lines.